Don't Label Twice: Quantity Beats Quality when Comparing Binary Classifiers on a Budget: Conclusion

 \section{Conclusion}

 Our results suggest that while collecting multiple labels per instance can be useful for better understanding disagreement about a classification task, collecting a single label per instance is optimal for comparing binary classifiers' accuracy in terms of the annotators' majority label.
-Thus, while we agree with \citet{aroyo2015truth} that "one [label] is enough" is a myth when it comes to a fine-grained understanding of annotator labels, we find that one label is all you need for simple benchmarking, where a model's performance is \textit{for better or worse} reduced to its test accuracy.
+Thus, while we agree with \citet{aroyo2015truth} that "one [label] is enough" is a myth when it comes to a fine-grained understanding of annotator labels, we find that one label is all you need for simple benchmarking, where a model's performance is \textit{for better or worse}, reduced to its test accuracy.

-When designing a new benchmark based on crowdsourced labels, we encourage practitioners to initially collect multiple annotations for a small sample of instances, in order to better understand ambiguities in their task definition and how annotators' identity influences their labels \cite{denton2021whose}.
-This understanding can then be used to adjust the task instructions and annotator pool such that the expected annotator label for each instance reflects the intended task as well as possible.
+In order to better understand ambiguities in their task definition and how annotators' identity influences their labels \cite{denton2021whose}, we still encourage practitioners to initially collect multiple annotations for a small sample of instances when designing a new benchmark based on crowdsourced labels.
+This understanding can then be used to adjust the task instructions and annotator pool such that the expected annotator label for each instance reflects the intended task as well as possible, and in particular such that $q>0.5$ across the dataset and labels are truly noisy rather than biased \citep{reidsma2008squibs}.
 Achieving that might require a data-dependent annotator pool, preferentially assigning annotators to instances for which they possess relevant expertise.

 Once the task description and annotator pool are fixed and it comes to evaluation at scale, we generally recommend practitioners to build their test set using a large number of instances with a single label each, according to their budget.
 The only exceptions are if a) estimating the precise risk $\mathcal{R}\mleft(c\mright)$ of a classifier $c$ is more important than ranking classifiers, b) the cost of unlabeled data is not negligible, or c) there is good reason to believe that one of our assumptions is violated, i.e. label errors are more common when the better classifier $c_b$ is correct or there is substantially more heterogeneity in $q\mleft(x\mright)$ when the worse classifier $c_w$ is correct.
-In the latter case, using single labels can still often be preferable, and we provide a calculator for the exact probabilities \ifthenelse{\boolean{icml}}{in the supplementary material.}{at \href{https://labelnoise.pythonanywhere.com}{https://labelnoise.pythonanywhere.com}. }
+In the latter case, using single labels can still often be preferable, and we provide a calculator for the exact probabilities at \href{https://labelnoise.is.tuebingen.mpg.de}{https://labelnoise.is.tuebingen.mpg.de}.